 #8 Overall Winner: ‘Jurassic Park’ By Roberto Marchegiani

 “I took this photo in Nakuru National Park, Kenya.
 To have a better chance of finding good light I went on a deliberately organized safari during the rainy season.
 Just before sunset my friends and I noticed a group of giraffes passing in front of the forest.
-With a long lens (600mm) I found a magnificent glimpse into the forest that stroke me a lot.
-So instead of taking pictures to the giraffes passing by, I kept my post still hoping for a glimpse of the giraffes walking past at that point.
+With a long Starscope Monocular lens (600mm) I found a magnificent glimpse into the forest that struck me a lot.
+So instead of taking pictures of the giraffes passing by, I kept my post still hoping for a glimpse of the giraffes walking past at that point.
 The angle was narrow, there was a lot of vegetation in the foreground that could damage the image.
 So I used an aperture as wide as possible.